KshirsagarNaidu/qualgreens.ca-journals/browse/index.md

 </div>

 <div class="docs-section container">
-    <p class="lead">QualGreens Publishing aims to publish quality leading research artilces and papers for open-access.
+    <p class="lead">TechnoDevelop aims to publish quality leading research artilces and papers for open-access.
 Our team of fellow scientists and publication teams will guide you through the publishing process.</p>
 </div>

 <div class="docs-section container">